I am a Mdewakanton Dakota rights activist with several

 laid on them by white men who performed a "perverted" and "punning" translation for the sacred

-River, and did so, by translating the sacred Mdewakanton Dakota name for the river, Wakan
+River, and did so, by translating the sacred Oceti Sakowin name for the river, Wakan

 , translated as (Great) Spirit,

-to the alcohol spirit "Rum".
-And after seven years of there being an international movement to
+the headwaters of the Wakan/"Rum" River.
+And after over ten years of there being a movement to

 change this river's profane and derogatory name,